Dakine135/NodeLEDStrip/README.md

 # NodeLEDStrip

 This is a project I have wanted to do for awhile now.
 It incorporates all of what I have learned over the past few years, as well as forcing me to dive into a lot of new stuff.
 I currently have 217 Individually Addressable RGB LEDS on a WS2812B model strip.
 This will be closer to 434 LEDS when it is complete.
 I had to solder together multiple runs.
 The entire strip is housed in a aluminum Trim with a diffuser facing 45 degrees out.
 This runs the length of my large Archway between my dinning and living room.
 The entire thing is controlled by a raspberry pi utilizing the PWM chip.
-The strips and the Pi are powered by a 40A 5V switching power supply.
 The pi is running the code in this repository.

 I have currently only installed and wired up one side of the arch, but I intend to do both sides.